The South Woodford Interchange

 January 30 2021 – Hastings.

-The first month of 2021 has come to its natural conclusion, though it seemed like an extension of the last month of 2020, which in itself felt like an extension of November, which felt like…, well you know what I mean.
+The first month of 2021 has come to its natural conclusion, though it seemed like an extension of the last month of 2020, which in itself felt like an extension of November, which felt like… Well, you know what I mean.
 The only real difference between the days of the last three months was how short the day was and whether it was or wasn’t raining.
 The days have very much blurred into one big long dreary period of not doing much at all.
+Winter in the covid years.

 Gareth replied with some very good instructions and as the Arches are best found in winter when the scrub on the hillside is well down I decided to attempt to find them today.
 It was cold and windy with a very fine freezing drizzle, a perfect day for some local exploration.